GobPython/cookies/README.md

-HTML,
+HTML

-CSS,
+CSS
-Angular,
+Angular
-TypeScript,
+TypeScript
-Adaptive layout.
+Adaptive layout

 Backend - on the server of 3d party (not my)